*Any creative works not otherwise listed, such as film, music, architecture, graffiti, fashion, and art that is beyond definition.

 In 1994, the staff changed the name of the magazine to Scribendi.
 According to Denise Clegg, one of the 1994 editors, “the title reflects the magazine on many levels; it is literally made of the written word, and this year many of the pieces speak about the power of stories, images, and language.”

-Dr. Sharon Niederman was the faculty advisor in 1996–1997.
+Dr. Sharon Niederman was the faculty advisor from 1996–1997.
 By this time, Dr. Price had arranged for the student staff to earn three credit hours for each semester worked.
 Dr. Leslie Donovan became the faculty advisor in 1997.
 By this time, the publication had grown to more than one hundred pages.
 More than 550 submissions were received for the 2003 issue.

 For the 2013 issue of Scribendi, Amaris Ketcham, the first student staff member to serve in Scribendi for four years, returned as the Scribendi faculty advisor and professor.